OSIPI/osipi.github.io/pages/pages-root-folder/about.md

 **How can I join OSIPI?**
 -------------------------

-The ongoing workplan is summarised in the [OSIPI roadmap](https://docs.google.com/document/d/e/2PACX-1vRbxX9ywttwQfd2hyj62h676RjEZ3YHZBIBTkUmEb2nqOmrRVd-PlWeL6nAsJ79akQpXHmtBIizJiOK/pub) and we are always looking for help!
+The ongoing workplan is summarised in the [OSIPI roadmap](https://docs.google.com/document/d/e/2PACX-1vRbxX9ywttwQfd2hyj62h676RjEZ3YHZBIBTkUmEb2nqOmrRVd-PlWeL6nAsJ79akQpXHmtBIizJiOK/pub).

+We are always looking for help!
 If you want to contribute to a particular task force, then please get in touch with the appropriate task force lead directly.
 The names and contact details are on the task force pages listed [here](/aims/).

 If you want to contribute but are unsure where, or your ideas are outside the remit of any given task force, then please contact a member of the OSIPI management team.